x0bd/glyph-ui/project.md

 Unlike larger frameworks that often require complex build tools, transpilers, and a heavy dependency tree, GlyphUI can be used with a simple script tag.
 This makes it an ideal tool for:

 -   **Rapid Prototyping:** A developer can get a functional prototype running in minutes without any complex setup.
--   **Small to Medium-Sized Projects:** For projects where a large framework like React or Angular would be overkill, GlyphUI provides the necessary modern features without the overhead.
+-   **Small to Medium-Sized Projects:** For projects where a full-scale framework would be architectural overkill, GlyphUI provides the necessary modern features without the associated complexity and bundle size.
 -   **Educational Purposes:** The framework's source code is relatively small and self-contained, making it an excellent educational tool for developers wishing to understand the inner workings of a modern VDOM-based framework.

 The framework encourages a modular development process through its component-based architecture, leading to more organized and maintainable code.